a3794110/V2X-Gym/README.md

 Q&A
 ========
-How to add New Network Scenario or model into framework?
+How to add new vehicular network scenario (ns-3 simulation script) into framework?

   For maintanance, this framework support adding new network model into it, the adding procedure is descripted in [user manual](https://hackmd.io/@7GrhaD36QtiCRdjPf7T_Qg/B1fdW9HuI).